There are currently 14.1 million disabled people in the UK with 19 per cent of working age adults identifying themselves as having a disability.

 Yet, despite this large percentage, very few companies still specifically target this pool of talent or provide the right environment to work and adults with disabilities are twice as likely to be unemployed.

 From the closure of gyms, hydrotherapy centres, community gatherings and other services, to the 2.2 million ‘high risk’ UK residents restricted to their homes, it is without a doubt that the disabled community has been one of the worst affected by the global pandemic.
-But widespread working from home during 2020 has broken down many workspace obstacles such as accessibility and location and given workers much more choice about how they choose to work.
+But widespread working from home during 2020 and 2021 has broken down many workspace obstacles such as accessibility and location and given workers much more choice about how they choose to work.

 This doesn’t mean that the change to working from home means that more jobs are opened up to those with disabilities.
 Homeworking just further intensifies any feelings of isolation and estrangement.
 Not to mention the disadvantages it presents when it comes to collaboration with is vital for creativity and innovation.